 Without modifying our opinion, we draw attention to Note 2 to the financial statements, which describe the basis of accounting.
-The financial statements are prepared to assist the plan in meeting the requirements of the Pension Benefits Act (Ontario) and the Financial Services Commissic of Ontario (FSCO).
+The financial statements are prepared to assist the plan in meeting the filing requirements of the Ontario Pension Benefits Act.
 As a result, the financial statements may not be suitable for another purpose.
-Our report is intended solely for the administrato and FSCO.
+Our report is intended solely for the administrator and FSCO.
 It should not be used by parties other than the administrator or FSCO.